IBM/keyprotect-python-client/README.md

 assert message == unwrapped
 ```

-## Using custom endpoint
+## Using custom endpoint (for HPCS, Private Endpoint, Satellite, and Stage/Test instances)

+Custom endpoints are needed when using this Python client against an HPCS/Satellite/Private service instance.

-The following example shows how to use custom service endpoint
+The following example shows how to specify a custom service endpoint

 ```python
 kp = keyprotect.Client(